ronsala/quiet-places/README.md

 Click on the link that Shotgun shows you in your terminal to open up the app in your browser.

-# [] You can watch a video demo at
-< urlHere >.
-For a transcript of the video, see demo_transcript.md.

 ## Running the tests

 *bash:*